jzhang1937/stepped-wedge-noncompliance/README.md

 Navigate to the stepped-wedge-noncompliance directory.
 All scripts below must be executed from this directory.

-These commands were run the Wharton HPC Cluster.
+These commands were run on the Wharton HPC Cluster.
 For the commands below, depending on the limits of your cluster, you may need to set memory and time limit parameters differently within `simulations/run_all_scripts.sh` and `simulations/run_all_iv_model_scripts.sh`.